vlvovch/sample-moments/README.md

 Library classes (`NumberStatistics`, `TwoNumberStatistics`) are not thread-safe.
 If you access a single instance from multiple threads, guard calls with external synchronization or use separate instances per thread.

+Same applies to the global partition cache initialization via `SampleMoments::PrecomputePartitions`.
+While optional and usually unnecessary, if called, it should be done from a single thread before using the library in a multi-threaded context.

 ## Notes